Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Adding exits to KANs

 To train a multi-exit KAN requires a data loss and a regularization loss.
 The regularization loss can remain the same as in standard KANs, but applied to all activation functions across the network including those in the exits.
 The data loss, on the other hand, must now accommodate multiple predictions.
 A multi-exit KAN with $K$ exits will now emit $K$ outputs, denoted $\hat{y}^{(0)}, \hat{y}^{(1)}, \ldots, \hat{y}^{(K-1)}$, where $\hat{y}^{(0)}$ is the output of the exit connected directly to the KAN input layer and $\hat{y}^{(K-1)}$ is the output of the main trunk.
 To train the entire KAN across all exits, enabling deep supervision~\cite{lee2015deeply} of all layers, requires a joint loss function that combines all these outputs.
 A straightforward option that we focus on is a weighted average of the individual exit data losses:

 where $\mathcal{L}_k = \sum_i\left(y_i - \hat{y}_i^{(k)}\right)^2/n$ is the MSE for exit $k$ and $w_k$ is the weight for exit $k$.
 The exit weights satisfy $\sum_k w_k = 1$.
 These weights become a hyperparameter to be tuned by the researcher using validation data and this tuning process in practice has been straightforward.
 Equation~\eqref{eqn:exit-weight-loss} is quite flexible as the exit weights allow us to prioritize certain exits by weighting them more heavily than others, and individual exits can even be disabled by zeroing their weights.
 However, for a network with many exits, these $K-1$ degrees of freedom become a large search space.
-Therefore, after our main results, in Sec.~\ref{sec:learning-to-exit} we propose and apply a ``learning to exit'' method to automatically learn $w$ alongside the KAN parameters.
+Therefore, after our main results, in Sec.~\ref{sec:learning-to-exit} we propose and apply a ``learning-to-exit'' method to automatically learn $w$ alongside the KAN parameters.

-\paragraph{Number of parameters} How many more parameters are added to a KAN by adding exits?
+\paragraph{Number of parameters} With more parameters requiring more training time, it is important to understand how many more parameters are added to a KAN by adding exits.
 The number of parameters in a KAN depends on its architecture, which dictates the number of activation functions, and the number of parameters per activation function.
 The parameters per activation function depends on the number and order of the spline bases (Eq.~\eqref{eqn:act-fun}), assuming B-splines are used to model the activation functions.
 This is the same for activation functions in the main trunk and in the exits, so we only need to consider the number of activation functions to determine the overhead added to a KAN by adding exits.

 The number of activation functions between layers in a standard KAN is the product of the layer widths, so a KAN with shape $[d = N_0, N_1, \ldots, N_L=m]$ will have

 activation functions.
 A multi-exit KAN of the same shape will have those activation functions plus an additional $m$ activation functions for each additional exit: